-AGM Season: Trends in Remuneration Disclosures
+AGM Season and the General Election 2024: Trends in Remuneration Disclosures

 LORNA DODSON is a partner at Ellason LLP, an independent executive remuneration consultancy.
 Lorna has extensive experience in advising Remuneration Committees and management teams across all aspects of the executive reward agenda, including incentive plan design, benchmarking, pay governance and disclosure.
 Her clients include listed and privately owned organisations across a variety of different sectors.
 Lorna has been working in executive reward since 2005, working at New Bridge Street Consultants and Mercer before joining Ellason at its inception in 2021.
-Lorna started her career in audit and is a qualified Chartered Accountant.
-Lorna is also a Member Director of The Remuneration Consultants Group, which manages the stewardship and development of a voluntary Code of Conduct for executive remuneration consulting firms advising UK
+Lorna started her career in audit and is a qualified Chartered Accountant, Lorna is also a Member Director of The Remuneration Consultants Group, which manages the stewardship and development of a voluntary Code of Conduct for executive remuneration consulting firms advising UK listed companies.